akarp31/CustomerPhoneAPI/README.md

 # Phone Number Rest API
 This is a github repository for a  REST API developed using Spring boot.

-Build Restful API for retrieving and activating customer related phone numbers using Spring Boot.
+This Restful API has been implemented for retrieving and activating customer related phone numbers using Spring Boot.

 # Requirements
 Java - 17.x.x